Strict border changes for NSW residents

 Non-ACT residents who have visited an exposure site will need an exemption to enter.

-“ACT Health is also asking ACT residents, who are not in the ACT, to seek an exemption from ACT Health prior to entering the ACT, so that we can assist you with your safe return to the ACT,” an ACT Health statement read.
+“ACT Health is also asking ACT residents, who are not in the ACT, to seek an exemption from ACT Health prior to entering the ACT, so that we can assist you with your safe return,” a statement read.

-Western Australian Premier Mark McGowan told reporters the hard border with Victoria would remain in place.
+WA Premier Mark McGowan told reporters the state’s hard border with Victoria would remain in place.

 “Apparently someone who is positive has gone to some sites in NSW,” he said.